-10. [2 points] Bigger and better!
+11. [2 points] Bigger and better!

 The factorial function, and hence your function in the previous problem, is severely limited in the values it can handle (as you saw before!).
-There is an identity that helps in defining a more robust function:
+An alternate way of calculating the function above that does not use factorials at all utilizes the following recursive identity: